FAQ

 Does AMUD Dashboard support Home Assistant?

 Yes.
-Add URL and a long-lived access token under Settings → Smart Home.
-An app card named exactly Home Assistant shows lights, switches, and average temperature.
+Add an app with Integration = Home Assistant, set the URL and a long-lived access token on that app card.
+The card shows lights, switches, and average temperature.
+Poll interval is under Settings → Performance.

 Can I customize the look?